neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide.md

 I'm also going to temporarily invent the word _'unproductivity'_, because apparently it's not a word when it really should be.

-##### Table of Contents

-<a href="http://www.nehakay.com/productivity-guide/#welcome" target="_blank">The Accountability Guide</a>
-* Introduction
-	- What this guide is for
-	- What this guide isn’t for
-* De-constructing Unproductivity
-* Accountability as a solution
-* Implementing an accountability sprint
-* A template for accountability declarations
-* Other Important Implementation Tips
-* Cool Accountability Examples

-<a href="http://www.nehakay.com/productivity-guide/#time-organization-guide" target="_blank">Time Organization Guide</a>
-* The Basics
-* Different Views of Time
-* Macro Level Views
-* Micro Level Views

-<a href="http://www.nehakay.com/productivity-guide/#goal-organization-guide" target="_blank">Goal Organization Guide</a>
-* Introduction
-* Excel Spreadsheets, Ahoy!
-* Macro Level Goal Planning
-* Micro Level Goal Planning
-* Weekly Planning
-* Other Cool Views & Planning Tools

 ### What this guide isn't for

 ##### This guide isn't a quick skim or a list of 10 tips.